 Waiting isn’t easy

 If you’re wondering what the secret is to getting your Genius Bar appointment to actually start at the time for which you scheduled it, well, you’re not alone.
 Unfortunately, at least according to a Wall Street Journal article, there really is no secret as Genius Bar appointments are sometimes triple-booked.
 Cross your fingers, take a deep breath, and remember that at least by the time you do see your Genius, they’re ready and willing to offer all of the tech support they can muster.
-Now, find out the technology trends you’ll definitely see this year.
+While you’re waiting, take a peek at the coolest tech products you’ll want to snag this year.